Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 According to Healthline, eating too many spicy foods leads to abdominal pain, vomiting, burning diarrhea, and nausea.

-A research study showed that consuming too much capsaicin may irritate and lead to feeling discomfort in the lining of the stomach.
+A Data demonstrates that consuming too much capsaicin may irritate and lead to feeling discomfort in the lining of the stomach.

-Eating spicy foods can also able to kill sleep effect because they cause heartburn, WebMD says.
+Eating spicy foods can also able to kill sleep effects because they cause heartburn, WebMD says.

-Spicy foods also affect your throat, according to Mayo Clinic, too much spicy food can also irritate your throat, lead to swelling, a horse, muffled voice.
+Spicy foods also affect the throat, according to Mayo Clinic, and lead to swelling, a horse, muffled voice.

 After swallowing the capsaicin binds to more receptors on its way down.
 In severe cases, it may lead to:

-If you do not have a thus much power to tolerate spicy food, so please avoid eating it frequently, because it may lead to severe health issues.
+If you do not tolerate spicy food, so please avoid eating it frequently, because it may lead to severe health issues.

 Several studies showed that spicy food may also improve your health by preventing the risk of developing heart disease.